Ing Hay: Life as a doctor

-Death of Doc Hay and Museum
+Death

-Due to Ing Hay’s failing health, the Kam Wah Chung ceased operations as an apothecary shop in 1948.During World War II, the supply lines for obtaining Chinese medicines was blocked.
+Due to Ing Hay's failing health, the Kam Wah Chung ceased operations as an apothecary shop in 1948.During World War II, the supply lines for obtaining Chinese medicines was blocked.
 Ing did not find the medicine in the United States as efficient as the ones from China due to the regional differences and different climate influences, including the levels of exposure to sunshine.
 Sources indicate that Ing's failing health and the lack of medicine might have also been related to an eye disorder which affected his sight.
 In 1951, he fell and hurt his hip, and it was discovered that he also had disease in his lungs.
 He passed at age 89, in January 1952, in a local hospital.

 In 1955, three years after Doc Hay's death, his nephew, Bob Wah, deeded the Kam Wah Chung and Company building and its contents to the City of John Day to be used as a cultural museum.
 The Kam Wah Chung has since become a museum, called the "Kam Wah Chung & Co.
 Museum" of the "Kam Wah Chung Company Building."
 The museum has been closed once and reopened in 1973.
 It was added to the National Register of Historic Places in 1973; the store opened as a museum in 1975.
 In 2005, The Kam Wah Chung Company site was named a National Historic Landmark.